 Eventually yes.
 However for the time being, I am only offering the wedding ceremony service because of my other commitments and schedule.

-As long as possible so we have sufficient time to prepare and gather items for the ceremony.
-I am happy to do short notice weddings providing we can meet in person to discuss the logistics.
+As long as possible as my schedule is very intense and busy.
+I am happy to do short notice weddings providing we can meet to discuss the logistics.

 No. You may familiarise yourself with the vows but everything you need to say or do will be instructed to you by the priest during the ceremony.
 In essence, the bride and groom simply sit within the mandap and allow the ceremony to happen around them.